zmknox/zmknox.github.io/_posts/2024-02-18-vision-accessibility-on apple-vision-pro.md

 ###### Make sure your sound is on for this video.

 While I think it’s _extremely_ impressive that they were able to ship VoiceOver on such a different product with zero physical input devices, I feel it may be a bit fiddly, at least for a newcomer.
-When I tried it, I found myself getting a bit lost I was often using the wrong gesture and going somewhere I didn't intend.
+When I tried it, I found myself getting a bit lost.
+I was often using the wrong gesture and going somewhere I didn't intend.
 This was particularly notable when multiple apps were open.
 Trying to figure out what I was controlling and why focus was moving around between apps felt pretty confusing at times.
 It certainly feels very powerful, however, and I imagine somebody, given enough time to learn how to best utilize it (and maybe a few software updates on Apple's end to smooth out some of the rough edges) could make great use of VoiceOver in their workflows.

 I don’t personally use VoiceOver much at all on any platform, as my vision isn’t poor enough to require it, but I try to stay proficient at navigating the system with it.
 It completely changes the way you interact with your device, whether that be a Mac, iPhone, or Apple&nbsp;Vision&nbsp;Pro, and using VoiceOver helps me to think about app design in a more inclusive way.